-1) Copies of all user guides, handbooks, technical manuals, and training material (including videos) in your agency's possession regarding facial recognition system(s).
+1) Copies of all user guides, handbooks, technical manuals, or comparable documents in the department's possession regarding department facial recognition system(s).
 These systems are commonly provided by vendors including, but not limited to, NEC, Dataworks Plus, Clearview AI, Cognitec, and others.
 The entirety of this request should be construed to include facial recognition systems provided by commercial vendors or developed internally.

 4) Any documents (this includes screenshots of program dashboards) detailing the number of photographs or facial templates included in the database linked to the department's facial recognition system as of the date this request is processed.

 I ask that all fees be waived as I am a journalist (examples of my recent work can be found at toddfeathers.com) and I intend to use the requested records to publish articles in the public interest and not for any commercial purpose.

 The requested documents will be made available to the general public, and this request is not being made for commercial purposes.

 In the event that there are fees, I would be grateful if you would inform me of the total charges in advance of fulfilling my request.
 I would prefer the request filled electronically, by e-mail attachment if available or CD-ROM if not.